The Bee Cause

 Take the Pledge to Let It Bee.
 You can help Canada’s 40 species of bumble bees by creating bed & breakfast accommodation right in your backyard or even on your balcony.
 You’ll find they, in turn, will help you with better results in your garden.

 “Let It Bee” is among the most ambitious public outreach campaigns in Friends of the Earth’s forty year history.
 Stage One of the campaign calls for dramatic changes in commercial landscaping and domestic gardening and lays out the top actions to take.
 Read the “Let It Bee” Campaign Media Release.

 YOU CAN HELP IF YOU JUST LET IT BEE

-Friends of the Earth is gearing up for its first annual Great Canadian Bumble Bee Count in collaboration with Bumble Bee Water.
+Friends of the Earth ran its first annual Great Canadian Bumble Bee Count from June to August in collaboration with Bumble Bee Watch.

 If you’ve planted your own Bee & Bee for bumble bees, you’ll want to stay tuned for new details on this citizen science campaign.

 Friends of the Earth will be asking everyone to agree to write one letter or email in 2016 to support our campaign to change how pesticides are regulated.